-Following the act, the Department of Refugee Affairs (DRA) was established, which in 2016 changed to Refugee Affairs Secretariat (RAS) (O'Callaghan et al. 2019).
-The RAS is responsible for several major services, including Refugee Status Determination (RSD), registration, protection, documentation, repatriation, and relocation (RAS, Kenya).
+Prior to the 2006 Refugee Act, Kenya lacked a national refugee legislation.
+The 2006 Refugee Act recognized 'statutory and prima facie refugees'.
+Following the act, the Department of Refugee Affairs (DRA) was established, changing in 2016 to the Refugee Affairs Secretariat (RAS).
+The RAS is responsible for several major services including Refugee Status Determination (RSD), registration, protection, documentation, repatriation, and relocation (Refugee Affairs Secretariat, Kenya).